harvard-intouch/harvard-intouch.github.io/_pages/about-us.md

 **Biweekly Coffee Chat:** A safe space (with free food and coffee) for graduate students across SEAS to develop a broader sense of community, share in the highs and the lows, and to ask for advice from InTouch peers and/or fellow students.

-**One-on-one chats:** We meet with anyone who wants to discuss a specific or personal topic in detail.
+**One-on-one chats:** We ("[peer mentors](/peers)") meet with anyone who wants to discuss a specific or personal topic in detail.
 Our conversations are always private and discrete.

 There are certain issues we are **not** trained to help with; for example,